-offline prices for major goods and services are very sticky, and Cavallo (2017), Cavallo (2018), and Gorodnichenko, Sheremirov, and Talavera (2018) find that online prices are as sticky as offline prices.
-Gorodnichenko and Weber (2016) shows that stick prices are costly such that firms with more flexible prices have lower stock market return volatility upon monetary shocks.
-The rise of AI pricing might fundamentally affect the frequencies and magnitudes of price adjustments, with implications for firms' performance and responses to monetary policy.
-We show that AI pricing increases the sensitivity of firms' stock returns, and this is true even after we control price adjustment frequencies.
+Finally, our paper contributes to the macroeconomics literature on price stickiness.
+Prior to the rise of AI pricing, empirical studies found that prices were quite sticky.
+Bils and Klenow (2004) and Nakamura and Steinsson (2008) document significant price stickiness in offline markets for major goods and services, and Cavallo (2017), Cavallo (2018), and Gorodnichenko, Sheremirov, and Talavera (2018) find that online prices are as sticky as offline prices.
+Gorodnichenko and Weber (2016) show that stick prices are costly such that firms with more flexible prices have low er stock market return volatility in response to monetary shocks.
+The rise of AI pricing might fundamentally alter the frequency and magnitude of price adjustments, with implications for firm performance and monetary policy transmission.
+We show that AI pricing increases the sensitivity of firms' stock returns, even after controlling for price adjustment frequencies.

 Layout.
 The rest of the paper is organized as follows.
 Section 2 documents the economy-wide rise of AI-powered pricing using the universe of job postings from Lightcast.
 Section 3 merges the job postings to firms' balance sheets and analyzes the determinants of AI pricing adoption.
-Section 4 examines how AI pricing adoption affects firm performance and monetary policy shocks transmission to firm performance.
-Section 5 lays out the model and explores its predictions.
-Section 6 concludes.
+Section 4 examines how AI pricing adoption is correlated with long-term firm performance.
+Section 5 shows how AI pricing adoption affects monetary policy shock transmission to firm performance.
+Section 6 lays out the model and explores its predictions.
+Section 7 concludes.